-As shown on the graph, the number of arbitrary arrests increased in May, due to Syrian regime forces carrying out arrests/detentions involving refugees forcibly repatriated from Lebanon by the Lebanese army, whose forces carried out raid and arrest campaigns targeting Syrian refugees and deported them to the Syrian-Lebanese border.
+As the graph shows, May saw the highest number of arbitrary arrests documented in one month so far this year, followed by June, due to Syrian regime forces carrying out arrests/detentions involving refugees forcibly repatriated from Lebanon by the Lebanese army, whose forces carried out raid and arrest campaigns targeting Syrian refugees and deported them to the Syrian-Lebanese border.
 Meanwhile, SDF personnel continue to carry out arrests for the purpose of conscription in areas under the group's control.
-In Idlib too, Hay'at Tahrir al-Shaam (HTS) arrested/detained individuals who participated in anti-HTS demonstrations in Idlib governorate.
+In Idlib too, Hay'at Tahrir al-Shaam (HTS) has arrested/detained individuals who participated in anti-HTS demonstrations.